oracle-livelabs/developer/sqlcl-mcp-server-intro/2-environment-set-up.md

    ![sqlcl-connection-details-for-later-use](./images/lab-2/sqlcl-connection-details-for-later-use.png " ")

-6. You will use this FreeSQL user for the remainder of LiveLab.
+6. You will use this FreeSQL user for the remainder of this LiveLab.
 Next, you'll create a database connection in SQL Developer for VS Code Extension.

 </if>